10 Incredibly Unique Things to Do in Sydney

 When the sun’s out twinkling on the harbour, bottomless brunch on The Glenmore Hotel’s rooftop is one of the best things to do in Sydney.
 The expansive terrace space sits atop a century old Aussie pub and has 180 degree views taking in the harbour and the Sydney Opera House.

 Brunches are only held once a month and usually feature unlimited rose for two hours, unlimited brunch and a side of live music by a local band or DJ.
 Fancy an afternoon brunching on Sydney’s best rooftop?
 Make sure you book because seats are booked weeks in advance!
+Check out the full list of bottomless brunches in The Rocks.

 Enjoy an South East Asian feast in the Royal Botanic Gardens